alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 ```

 This command decrypts an encrypted key stored in *privatekey_e.pem* file.
-This command will prompt for the passphrase to decrypt the key.
+It will prompt for the passphrase to decrypt the key.
 If the passphrase is correct, the decrypted key will be displayed (sent to STDOUT).

 ### Decrypt an encrypted RSA private key without prompting for the passphrase